-Debit balance is an amount which states that the total amount of debit entries in a general ledger is more than the total amount of the credit entries.
+A debit balance is an amount that states that the total amount of debit entries in a general ledger is more than the total amount of the credit entries.

 To understand in a better way, we can consider the following illustration,

-Here as we can see that the debit total is more than the credit total i.e. inflow of cash is more than the outflow, therefore, the cash account gives a debit balance of 3,000.
+Here we can see that the debit total is more than the credit total, i.e., the inflow of cash is more than the outflow; therefore, the cash account gives a debit balance of 3,000.

-Here we can understand that after repayment of installment of loan the credit total is greater than the debit total, therefore, the loan a/c gives credit of Rs.
+Here we can understand that after repayment of the installment of the loan, the credit total is higher than the debit total; therefore, the loan a/c gives a credit of Rs.
 360,000.

 if Debit total > Credit Total = Debit Balance and

 if Credit total > Debit Total = Credit Balance.